- Workforce Development and Continuing Education

 - Obtain a Certification for Tuition Waiver form (PDF, ) .

-- Take the form to the Social Security Administration office that serves your area, or, if appropriate, to the Railroad Retirement Board or the federal agency from which you retired due to disability to have your form signed and certified that you are receiving SSI or SSDI payments and are permanently disabled.
+- Take the form to the Social Security Administration office that serves your area, or, if appropriate, to the Railroad Retirement Board or the federal agency from which you retired due to disability to have your form signed and certified and/or obtain a Social Security Benefit Verification Letter that you are receiving SSI or SSDI payments and are permanently disabled.

 - Return the completed Certification for Tuition Waiver form to one of the Workforce Development & Continuing Education (WD&CE) Customer Service offices along with your registration form and payment.